 She writes and presents about her professional work, and has published articles and presented on subjects including teen-friendly mindfulness-based techniques, tools for recognizing and treating adolescent depression and anxiety, and positive friendship skills for middle-school students.

-Amanda graduated summa cum laude with a BA in Psychology from the University of Richmond, and received her MSW degree from the Catholic University of America.
-She is a Licensed Independent Clinical Social Worker in the District of Columbia.
+Amanda graduated Phi Beta Kappa with a BA in Psychology from the University of Richmond, and received her MSW degree from the Catholic University of America.
+She is a Licensed Independent Clinical Social Worker in the District of Columbia, Maryland and Virginia.